September 18, 2018

-RE: SB 501 (Glazer): Dentistry: Anesthesia and sedation
+RE: SB 501 (Glazer) Dentistry: Anesthesia and Sedation: Report

-The mission of the AAP-CA is to protect and promote the health and well-being of all children and youth living in California.
-Pediatricians have no financial interest in who administers and monitors anesthesia in a dental office—our interest stems solely from our mission to protect and promote children’s health and well-being.
+The mission of the AAP-CA is to protect and promote the health and well-being of all children and youth in California.
+Pediatricians have no financial interest in who administers and monitors anesthesia in a dental office.
+Our interest stems solely from our mission to protect and promote children’s health and well-being.

 The American Academy of Pediatrics, in conjunction with the American Academy of Pediatric Dentistry, has published national guidelines that set a minimum standard of care for children undergoing sedation and anesthesia for dental procedures.
 These guidelines recognize that young children “are particularly vulnerable to the sedating medication’s effects,” including its rare but dangerous side effects.
 Their airways are smaller, and they need more anesthesia in order to remain still during painful procedures.
 Due to this increased vulnerability, the guidelines call for a second qualified provider to be solely dedicated to the task of monitoring a child during deep sedation and general anesthesia, as in every other health care profession in California.
 The updated guidelines are due to be published this fall with a clear mandate for the necessity of a dedicated second practitioner that is qualified to perform the necessary role.